Financial Aid

 General Information

 Lindsey Wilson College's financial aid program offers a variety of federal, state, and institutional funds.
 Financial aid may include grants, loans, and student employment.
 Scholarships may also be awarded to degree-seeking students based on their financial need and/or academic achievement.
 Applications for admission will be reviewed for scholarship eligibility.
 All federal and state financial aid programs administered through the college require acceptance for admission to the college and completion of the Free Application for Federal Student Aid (FAFSA).
 Students who complete these requirements receive priority.
 Each applicant will be notified of financial aid eligibility.
 Aid offers will be made to qualified students until funds are depleted.
-Students who are not eligible for federal programs due to default status or drug-related charges or who are rejected by the federal government for other reasons will not be eligible to receive federal or state financial assistance.
+Students who are in a default status or who are rejected by the federal government for other reasons will not be eligible to receive federal or state financial assistance.

 Students who are enrolled in a bachelor or master's degree program while pursuing a certificate program are eligible for federal financial assistance if they meet the eligibility requirements for Title IV aid and are enrolled at least half-time.

 No student will receive more than one institutional academic scholarship.
-Except for the Begley Scholarship and the Wesley Scholars Program, all tuition scholarships and grants will cover only the first 12-18 hours each fall and spring semester.
+Except for the Begley Scholars and the Wesley Scholars Programs, all tuition scholarships and grants will cover only the first 12-18 hours each fall and spring semester.
 Students must pay for any hours more than 18.
+Begley Scholars and Wesley Scholars are eligible to receive the Honors Scholarship for a course load greater than 18 credits.

 Institutional grants and scholarships are available for eight consecutive semesters for bachelor's degree programs and four consecutive semesters for associate degree programs, when all other restrictions are met.
 Only those students enrolled full-time on the A.P.
 White Campus in Columbia are eligible for institutional grants and scholarships unless otherwise noted.
 All institutional scholarships and grants are subject to change without notice.